Phone Debt Collectors: 5 Ways to Stop Aggressive & Fake Debt Collectors

 Don't.
 Before you make any payments, make sure the caller is legitimate - and not a scammer.

-Fake debt collectors use aggressive scare tactics to con American consumers and businesses owners out of hundreds or even thousands of dollars.
-And their efforts are on the rise, with federal statistics identifying Debt Collector Scams as the second most complained-about problem reported by consumers.
+Fake debt collectors use aggressive scare tactics to con American consumers and business owners out of hundreds or even thousands of dollars.
+Their efforts are on the rise, with federal statistics identifying Debt Collector Scams as the second-highest complaint reported by consumers.

-Frighteningly, they're not alone in harassing and threatening consumers.
-The Federal Trade Commission (FTC) reports some legitimate collection agencies are taking up the same illegal tactics to get you to pay your bill, or con you into paying more than owed.
+Frighteningly, scammers are not alone in harassing and threatening consumers.
+The Federal Trade Commission (FTC) reports some legitimate debt collection agencies are taking up similar illegal tactics to get you to pay your bill or con you into paying more than owed.
 Debt collectors can be ruthless, especially when it comes to collecting on credit cards, medical bills, and student loans.

-But whether real or fake, don't let debt collectors scare you.
-Know your rights - and how to spot the law breakers.
+But whether real or fake, don't let debt collection calls scare you.
+Know your rights and how to spot the lawbreakers.